Five juniors at Washington University in St. Louis have been awarded prestigious national scholarships.

 Winners of the Goldwater Scholarship are Rachel Greenstein, a biology major; Jennifer Head, who is majoring in chemical engineering; and Jenny Liu, who is majoring in electrical and biomedical engineering.

-Madeleine Daepp, majoring in economics and mathematics, and Jeremy Pivor, majoring in environmental biology with a minor in public health, won the Udall Scholarship.
+Madeleine Daepp, majoring in economics and mathematics, and won the Udall Scholarship.
 Daepp is also the winner of a Truman Scholarship.

-“I believe the success of our students in winning these extremely competitive national awards is really grounded in the excellent faculty mentoring each of these students has received from very early on in their undergraduate careers,” says Joy Z. Kiefer, PhD, assistant dean in the College of Arts & Sciences and director of the Office of Undergraduate Research.
+“I believe the success of our students in winning these extremely competitive national awards is really grounded in the excellent faculty mentoring each of these students has received from very early on in his or her undergraduate career,” says Joy Z. Kiefer, PhD, assistant dean in the College of Arts & Sciences and director of the Office of Undergraduate Research.